ubc/ubc-author-edit-pages/README.md

 2. The author will now be able to edit that page
 3. The author will see the "Pages" menu in the admin dashboard
 4. The author will only see pages where they are the author in the pages list
-5. The author will not be able to create new pages, publish pages, or delete pages
+5. The author will not be able to create new pages or delete pages

 ## Technical Details